Autism New Jersey Welcomes Director of Clinical Initiatives

 Will Lead Newly Launched Healthcare Initiative

-Autism New Jersey’s dedication to providing families and professionals with up-to-date and evidence-based education and resources is greatly enhanced as we welcome new Clinical Director, Lauren Frederick, M.A., BCBA.
+Autism New Jersey’s dedication to providing families and professionals with up-to-date and evidence-based education and resources is greatly enhanced as we welcome new Director of Clinical Initiatives, Lauren Frederick, M.A., BCBA.

 Prior to joining our team, Lauren spent the last twenty years using the principles of Applied Behavior Analysis (ABA) to improve the lives of individuals with autism in a variety of positions and settings.
 She started her career as a direct support professional in school and community settings, and after becoming a Board Certified Behavior Analyst in 2003, she rose to several leadership positions in private residential programs.
 Her most recent roles involved functioning as an ABA and autism expert for large healthcare settings and funders.

 Lauren’s experience working directly with individuals with autism, particularly those with severe challenging behavior, as well as providing ongoing clinical supervision to other professionals and BCBAs, will bring an enhanced level of expertise to our education and training initiatives at Autism New Jersey.